 M.ED., English Education, The University of Minnesota, 1998

 M.A, Creative Writing - Poetry, Boston University, 2003

-After twenty-two years of teaching middle school, high school, and college students how to express themselves and their ideas in writing, Kim specializes in helping students with the essay writing portion of the admissions process.
-She has won several awards for her teaching and writing, including being named a Golden Apple Teacher of Distinction in 2013 and Teacher of the Year (more than once) at Lake Forest Country Day School.
-Kim loves guiding students through every aspect of the writing process.
-With warmth, patience, and enthusiasm, she helps students identify and shape their most meaningful experiences and attributes into richly detailed, polished admissions essays.
-She is happy to meet students at any point on their journey, whether they are just beginning the Common Application or they are zeroing in on completing final essay drafts.
-When she is not writing or editing, Kim likes to run, play tennis, read YA novels, and challenge her husband and two daughters to fierce ping pong matches.
+After twenty-two years of teaching teenagers how to express themselves and their ideas in writing, Kim specializes in guiding students through the college process.
+She especially enjoys helping students with the essay writing portion of the application.
+She has won several awards for her teaching and writing, including being named a Golden Apple Teacher of Distinction and Teacher of the Year (more than once).
+More importantly, she has devoted her life to working with adolescents.
+With warmth, patience, and enthusiasm, Kim helps students identify potential schools that will provide opportunities for personal growth, intellectual exploration, and skill development.
+She also teaches them how to shape their most meaningful experiences and attributes into richly detailed, polished admissions essays.
+She is happy to meet students at any point on their journey, whether they are just beginning the college search process or they are ready to draft essays.
+When she is not writing or editing, Kim likes to run, play tennis, read really long novels, and challenge her husband and two daughters, Charlotte and Amelia, to fierce ping pong matches.

 B.A., Rhetoric, University of California, Berkeley, 1991